modcs/qrods/README.md

 # QRODS
-QRODS -  A Qt library for iRODS data system direct access
+QRODS -  A Qt library for iRODS data system access

 <p align="justify">QRODS is a library that enables software engineers to build Qt graphical user interfaces (GUI) which can access
 the iRODS storage platform.
 The current version of QRODS implements essential manipulation functionalities